Broad Town

 Broad Town is a village and civil parish in Wiltshire, England, about 3 mi southeast of Royal Wootton Bassett and 6 mi southwest of Swindon.
 The parish includes the hamlet of Thornhill and the farming hamlet of Cotmarsh.

-Since 1996 the village and surrounding landscape have been the subject of an archaeological project supported by the University of Bath, Swindon College and QinetiQ Archaeology.
-Results have been published in a number of journals and a final report is anticipated in 2015/2016.
+The parish population at the 2021 census was 588.

 The parish is the site of a chalk horse, believed to have been cut in 1864 and known as the Broad Town White Horse.

+Archaeology

+From 1996, the village and surrounding landscape were the subject of an archaeological project supported by the University of Bath, Swindon College and QinetiQ Archaeology.

 Local government

 The civil parish elects a parish council.
 It is in the area of Wiltshire Council unitary authority, which performs most significant local government functions.

 The civil parish of Broad Town was created in 1884 by combining parts of Clyffe Pypard and Broad Hinton parishes.
 Until then, Broad Town and Thornhill were tithings of Clyffe Pypard.